 The analysts tend to avoid negative opinions as they tend to receive flack from the management teams and pressure that they may lose access to the companies they cover.
 Analysts are not paid for the performance of their stock ratings; therefore they have limited motivation to be really truthful.

-All of the stocks listed by a given stock exchange are then categorized into various indices.
+All of the stocks listed on a given stock exchange are then categorized into various indices.
 This enables the relative performance of different types of stocks to be compared and contrasted.

 In the U.S. there are different market indices targeting different sized companies and types of businesses.